 Turn the adjusting ring in direction (a) to increase the spring preload and thereby harden the suspension, and in direction (b) to decrease the spring preload and thereby soften the suspension.

-- 1. Spring preload adjusting ring - 2.
-Position indicator
+- 1. Spring preload adjusting ring

+- 2. Special wrench

+- 3. Position indicator

 A special wrench can be obtained at a Yamaha dealer to make this adjustment.